manojarulmurugan/Credit-Profit-Risk-Analysis/rebuild/README.md

 ## The Core Insight

 Standard credit risk models on LendingClub data hit a structural ceiling: LC *already* prices default risk into the interest rate, so a model that only approves or rejects loans adds almost nothing (optimal approval rate ≈ 99%).
-The problem isn't the model — it's the framing.
+The problem isn't the model, it's the framing.

 This project reframes the task the way the credit-risk literature does for peer-to-peer lending: instead of **lender accept/reject**, model it as **investor portfolio selection**.
 Rank all available loans by predicted *annualized net return* (not predicted default), invest in the top fraction, and measure realized portfolio return.
-The profit-scoring model consistently beats LC's grade ordering because it identifies which loans over-compensate for their actual risk — not just which ones are safest.
+The profit-scoring model consistently beats LC's grade ordering because it identifies which loans over-compensate for their actual risk, not just which ones are safest.

 > *Literature backing: Serrano-Cinca & Gutiérrez-Nieto, EJOR 2016; Bastani et al., EJOR 2021*